Marqitos/php-psr/README.md

 # PHP Standards Recommendations

 This package compiles several [PHP Standards Recommendations](https://www.php-fig.org/psr) packages, so they can be loaded using Fallback Autoload or even require_once.

-But some modified, and with a different namespace, adapted to the new features of PHP 8.4 (Enums, properties).
+But starting with version 2.0.0, this library has some modifications compared to the original, and with a different namespace, adapted to the new features of PHP 8.4:

-The packages included are:
+- Properties `->value` instead of `->getValue()`.
+- BackedEnums instead of lists of constants.
+- Strict types when possible

+This package includes the following PSR libraries and modifications:

 - psr/clock
 - rodas/psr-scaffold